neuroforgede/docker-swarm-proxy/README.md

 ## Usage

 NOTE: For remote clusters, only usage of the DOCKER_HOST environment variable is supported.
 Usage of Docker Contexts for switching environments is not supported.
+For remote clusters we strongly advise against exposing the TCP socket directly.
+Instead use the SSH tunneling support of docker cli as described [here](https://docs.docker.com/engine/security/protect-access/).

 ### Exec into a running service